 The Opportunity Gap

 As we mentioned above, women are significantly less likely than men to hold management roles.
-This "opportunity gap" is one reason for the existence of the uncontrolled gender pay gap.
+This "opportunity gap" is a major reason for the existence of the uncontrolled gender pay gap.
 Our data show that at the start of their careers, men and women tend to work at similar job levels, most often entering the workforce at the individual contributor level.
 Over the course of their career, both men and women move into manager- or supervisor-level roles, and eventually to director- and executive-level roles.
 But men appear to move into these roles at significantly higher rates than women.

 Men are 85 percent more likely than women to be VPs or C-Suite Execs by mid-career, and 171 percent more likely to hold those positions late in their career.
 Conversely, by the time they reach age 60, more than 60 percent of women are still working in individual contributor roles, but less than 45 percent of men are still in this type of job.